solidusjs/solidus/README.md

 ## Commands

 ### start
-Starts a solidus server using the current folder.
+Starts a Solidus server using the current folder.

 - **--port, -p** specifies which port the Solidus server will listen on.
 By default it runs on port **8080**.
 - **--dev, -d** determines if the server runs in development mode or not.
 Development mode displays logging information and watches views/redirects/preprocessors for changes.
 This is set to **false** by default.